Azure-Samples/MachineLearningSamples-DeepLearningforPredictiveMaintenance/README.md

 ## Task 3: Operationalization

 The operationalization Jupyter Notebook in `Code/3_operationalization.ipnyb` that takes the stored model and builds required functions and schema for calling the model on an Azure hosted web service.
-The notebook tests the functions, and zips the operationalization assets into a zip file.
+The notebook tests the functions,and zips the operationalization assets into a zip file.

 ## Conclusion